Motion planning and control of a planar polygonal linkage: Moduli spaces of planar polygonal linkages

-\begin{dfn} Two points from $M(L)$ (that is, two configurations) are said to be \textit{equivalent} if they have one and the same label.
-Equivalence classes of $M(L)$ we call the \textit{open cells}.
+\begin{defn} Two points from $M(L)$ (that is, two configurations) are \textit{equivalent} if they have the same label.
+Equivalence classes of $M(L)$ are the \textit{open cells}.
 The closure of an open cell in $M(L)$ is called a \textit{closed cell}.
-For a cell $C$, either closed or open, its label $\lambda (C)$ is defined as the label of its interior point.
+For a cell $C$, either closed or open, its label $\lambda (C)$ is defined as the label of any interior point.